yulanvanoppen/GMGTS/README.md

 The `Generator` class is generates heterogeneous single-cell time series data from a specified NLME model.

-The `Estimator` class infers underlying ODE parameter (random effect) distributions from single-cell time series using the GMGTS [1] and Global Two Stage (GTS) [2] methods.
+The `Estimator` class infers underlying ODE parameter (random effect) distributions from single-cell time series using the GMGTS [1] and Global Two-Stage (GTS) [2] methods.

 &nbsp;